-How shared services can capitalise on the benefits of supply chain finance
+How shared services can capitalize on the benefits of supply chain finance and dynamic discounting

 This week we ran a webinar, “Discover how e-Invoicing significantly improves your working capital”.
 This webinar, featuring Susie West, Ruud van Hilten, VP Sales EMEA at OB10 and Peter Loughlin, Managing Editor of purchasinginsight.com, provided clarity on what supply chain financing is, and why this is such a hot topic at the moment.